Free cookie consent management tool by TermsFeed Generator

 This platform aligns game mechanics with cognitive science:

 Spaced repetition streaks schedule Day 3 review to fight the forgetting curve (SM-2 algorithm).
-Distributed practice beats massed practice by 40%.
+Distributed practice shows medium-to-large effect sizes over massed practice (\(d \approx 0.4\), Cepeda et al. 2006).

 Mastery-based badges require 80% quiz performance, not just watching.
-Blockchain-verified QR code shows syllabus, scores, completion date - shareable to Instagram (acquisition loop) or scanned by coaches (verifiable credentials).
+Digitally signed QR code shows syllabus, scores, completion date - shareable to Instagram (acquisition loop) or scanned by coaches (verifiable credentials).
+Verification uses cryptographic signatures (similar to Credly or Open Badges 3.0), not blockchain.

 Skill leaderboards use cohort-based comparison (“Top 15% of artistic swimmers”) to increase motivation without demotivating beginners.
 Peer effects show 0.2-0.4 standard deviation gains.